Board of Governors

 Adina Savin is the Executive Vice President, Business Affairs, Disney Branded Television with oversight of the Business Affairs and Contract Administration teams for Disney Channels Worldwide and Disney Television Animation.
 She is based in Los Angeles, California.
 She earned her B.A in Political Science from the University of Southern California, her M.A. from the Eagleton Institute of Politics, Rutgers University, and her J.D from New York University Law School.
 As a top scholar and student leader, she was the recipient of numerous honors, awards, and financial support that made her education possible.
-To pay forward to others, Ms. Savin endowed a scholarship at USC in 2016, and last year, endowed another scholarship at NYU Law.
+To pay forward to others, Ms. Savin endowed a scholarship at USC in 2016, and in 2019, endowed another scholarship at NYU Law.
 She previously served 15 years as a member of ARCE’s national Board of Governors, is currently a member of the Board of Governors of ARCE’s Southern California chapter, and is a Trustee of the Cheetah Conservation Fund.
 Ancient Egypt has been a passion since she was a young girl, and she fulfilled a life-long dream years ago when she became a volunteer on the excavation of Tomb 21 in the Valley of the Kings, in Luxor, Egypt.

 Ed Snow is a partner with Burr & Forman, LLP, a law firm representing financial institutions, manufacturing concerns and healthcare entities, among other lines of business.
 He is licensed to practice law in Georgia, Maryland and Tennessee.
 He received his J.D. from the University of Tennessee School of Law and his LL.M. in Banking Law from the Boston University School of Law.
 Mr. Snow is also a former adjunct professor of contracts and contract drafting at Emory Law and frequently writes and speaks on lending and other legal topics, including legal documents and practices from the ancient Near East.
 Mr. Snow is co-chair of the board for the Michael C. Carlos Museum at Emory University.
 He has been an ARCE member since 2003.